Goddess: Lilith

+Lilith derives from the demonic goddess Lamashtu and the ghosts lilu, lilitu and ardat-lili.

+Shekhinah

-More commonly, modern Judaism acknowledges Shekhinah as the feminine aspect of God.
+More commonly, modern Judaism acknowledges Shekhinah or Matronit as the feminine aspect of God.
 Shekhinah is considered to be the presence of God on Earth and/or the spirit of the Jewish people, forever trying to reunite with the other elements of God through tikkun olam.
 She is also associated with the moon, the earth, David, and Rachel.

+Asherah, Anath, Astarte

+As stated in the Old Testament, the Hebrew followers continued to worship "False Idols", like Asherah, as being as powerful as God.
+Jeremiah speaks of his (and God's) displeasure at this behaviour to the Hebrew people about the worship of the goddess in the Old Testament.
+The Canaanite Goddesses Astarte and Anath also feature in Hebrew texts.